iamkishore0/aws/EKS/EKS_Setup/Readme.md

 ## Step1
-Create IAM Roles and Attach that an EC2 Instance
+Create IAM Roles and Attach that role to an EC2 Instance

 ## Step2
 Install the awscli